 11.

 With each quarter the number has risen and finally crossed the Billion benchmark in Jan 2024.
 The platform has the potential to display ads to a billion (i.e. followed by nine zeroes) people and this number is surely to rise in the coming future.
-As we will see later, the rising interest of Gen Z in LinkedIn is fruitful for all; LinkedIn (obviously), employers, and employees.
+As we will see later, the rising Gen Z engagement in LinkedIn is fruitful for all: LinkedIn itself, employers, and employees, highlighting LinkedIn Statistics facts on platform growth.

 For Marketers